wileyyugioh/zotmoov/README.md

 ## FAQ

+### Migrating from ZotFile

+ZotMoov should not break any existing linked files from ZotFile.
+But to be sure, before updating to Zotero 7 [make a local backup of your library](https://www.zotero.org/support/zotero_data#backing_up_your_zotero_data) and of your ZotFile folder.

+The ZotMoov data directory can be the previous ZotFile directory if you don't mind new files being mixed with the old ones, or a brand new data directory if you like to keep things separate.

+One problem that might arise is the [Linked Attachment Base Directory](https://www.zotero.org/support/preferences/advanced#linked_attachment_base_directory).
+If you were using this feature before (check in Settings > Advanced > Files and Folders > Linked Attachment Base Directory) you may need to change the base directory to a folder that contains both the ZotFile files and the ZotMoov files.

+The easiest way to accomplish this is to simply reuse the ZotFile folder or put the ZotMoov folder inside the previous ZotFile one.
+For example, the ZotMoov data folder will be `ZotFile/` or `ZotFile/ZotMoov` respectively.

 ### File Renaming

 I recommend using the [automatic file renaming functionality included in Zotero 7](https://www.zotero.org/support/file_renaming).
 It has support for custom patterns.